Phone: +47 22 00 47 39 /

-- Jana Sillmann, Camilla Weum Stjern, Gunnar Myhre, Piers M. Forster, 2017 Slow and fast response of mean and extreme precipitation to different forcing in CMIP5 simulations Geophysical Research Letters, American Geophysical Union, EN
+- Jana Sillmann, Camilla Weum Stjern, Gunnar Myhre, Piers M. Forster, 2017 Slow and fast responses of mean and extreme precipitation to different forcing in CMIP5 simulations Geophysical Research Letters, American Geophysical Union, EN

 - Noelia Otero, Jana Sillmann, Tim Butler, 2017 Assessment of an extended version of the Jenkinson-Collison classification on CMIP5 models over Europe Climate Dynamics, Springer Verlag, EN

 - R Benestad, Jana Sillmann, Thordis Linda Thorarinsdottir, Peter Guttorp, Michel d.
-S. Mesquita, Mari Tye, Petteri Uotila, Cathrine Fox Maule, Peter Thejll, Martin Drews, Kajsa Parding, 2017 New vigour involving statisticians to overcome ensemble fatigue Nature Climate Change, EN
+S. Mesquita, Mari R. Tye, Petteri Uotila, Cathrine Fox Maule, Peter Thejll, Martin Drews, Kajsa Parding, 2017 New vigour involving statisticians to overcome ensemble fatigue Nature Climate Change, EN

 - Kirien Whan, Francis W. Zwiers, Jana Sillmann, 2016 The influence of atmospheric blocking on extreme winter minimum temperatures in North America Journal of Climate, American Meteorological Society, EN